Massage hammer for Thai Massage story

 In the end, she was happy with the session.
 She had no complaints, and I was glad that I had discovered a way to help her with what she really wanted – not a specific treatment protocol, but results.

-3. The Thai Massage client who had been gang-raped
+3. My Thai Massage client who had been gang-raped

 Once I had a regular client who had recently gone through the horrific experience of being gang-raped.
-She had lost her trust in people, had nightmares and flashbacks.
+She had lost her trust in people and had nightmares and flashbacks.

-When I worked on her, she talked almost incessantly throughout the entire session.
+When I worked on her, she talked almost non-stop throughout the entire session.
 She told me the entire incident in detail and her life story on top of it.

 It soon became obvious to me that she did not really care as much about the massage.
 What she really wanted was a person whom she could trust, who would listen to her without judging her, and whom she could tell anything that was on her mind.